595latch/StarGazer/README.md

 # StarGazer
 ## Another Raspberry Pi Telescope

 The idea for this project came out of conversations with a friend, Gregory, many years ago.
 We were just BS-ing about working on something and the notion of a solar tracker for Sun observation and photography came up.
 Lots of cool problems to solve in it.
 Motor control, Mechanical positioning drive, electronics and programming.
 We were planning to hack a web cam and glue it to the back of an old telephoto lens.
 I had gotten as far as that before the project died.
 Got some cool images, and learned about how to dial in the focal point for the image sensor.
-But it never went anywhere, just a thought, until the Fall of '20 I saw that the Raspberry Pi had come out with a new [high def camera]
-(https://www.adafruit.com/product/4561), and it was basically just the bare image sensor PCB with a lens mount.
+But it never went anywhere, just a thought, until the Fall of '20 I saw that the Raspberry Pi had come out with a new [high def camera](https://www.adafruit.com/product/4561), and it was basically just the bare image sensor PCB with a lens mount.
 I had been messing around with Raspberry Pi 4 for a client, and figured no time like the COVID lockdown for a project.

 This time, It feels like it's really going to happen.